 You must not only become more creative and go beyond the traditional advertising route, but you must also be prepared to employ non-traditional candidate attraction strategies.

 Here are several ways to get you started:

-Go where they are and place ads to targeted places and social media sites where they hangout.
+- Go where they are and place ads on targeted places and social media sites where they hangout.